 - The uses and abuses of social media and other communications technologies.

 - Roles and responsibilities of athletic and Greek subcultures in the area of sexual violence and relationship abuse prevention education.

 - Importance of engaging not only students but also administration, faculty, and staff on these issues.

-Senior MVP Strategies trainers also share lessons learned from a quarter-century of work on college campuses.
+Senior MVP Strategies trainers also share lessons learned from more than a quarter-century of work on college campuses.
 This vast experience includes insights from senior administrators, students, coaches, student-athletes, senior officers, non-commissioned officers, and troops in every branch of the U.S. military services.